KristinaK993/KristinaK993/README.md

 - **JSON Manipulation** 📂 - Loading and saving data in JSON for storage and configuration.
 - **Generic Classes** 📋 - Developing reusable, type-safe data structures in C#.
 - **SQL** 🏗️ - Structuring relational databases efficiently for scalability and performance.
+- **REST APIs** – Integrating external APIs and working with HttpClient for GET/POST requests.

 ---